 We even got Jason Kelk to check if the Spectrum loading screens contained any hidden text to disclose who did any work (as inspired by this page), but there was nothing sadly.

 What is interesting about these last two games is that they begin to give more clues away to who may have been behind Softeam.
-The highscore tables on both have the same names:
+The high score tables on both have the same set of names (whereas the other games are completely different):

 John and Ian swap at being top between the two games – so were they perhaps the minds behind Softeam?
-Additionally, one magazine talked of Softeam coming from nowhere from near Cardiff way.
-This is as much information as we have so far, and nothing obvious online at this stage.
+Additionally, one magazine talked of Softeam coming from nowhere, and being from near Cardiff way.

 We did consider that John and Ian could have been John Edginton and Ian McArdle, who started off at Martech early on – but the Cardiff link then doesn’t really make any sense.

 But why the urgency to find them?
-Well, of course – it would be good to find out what happened to the C64 conversion of Pulsator, but it is very possible that finding the game will lead to finding possibly the last piece of missing Rob Hubbard music on the C64 (maybe with the exception of Cosmic Shock Absorber, if he did write that).
+Well, of course – it would be good to find out what happened to the C64 conversion of Pulsator, but it is very possible that finding the game will lead to finding possibly the last piece of missing Rob Hubbard music on the C64.
 It is hoped that it can be found in time for Project Hubbard, which is being ran by Chris Abbott.

 If you know anything about Softeam, or were even part of the group – please contact us!